LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: How is Conversational Cloud messaging deployed on my app?

 **A:** The app owner integrates an SDK and uses its APIs to interface with the app.
 This creates a seamless and integrated experience for end-users.
 The SDK communicates with the Conversational Cloud in the background and facilitates a continuous conversation, in which agents are using the the Conversational Cloud web interface to interact with consumers.
-The documentation can be found in our [Developers' Community](https://developers.liveperson.com/products-channels-inapp-messaging.html).
+The documentation can be found in our [Developer Center](https://developers.liveperson.com/products-channels-inapp-messaging.html).

 ### Q: Is there a test environment to explore the set-up before implementing the program?